Goto Main Content

 Article 39

-1. Residency or immigration service registration application form;
+1. Residence or immigration service registration application form;

 3. Affidavit regarding the damaged or lost certificate.